Human-Conscious Software

 Our Techno-Philosophy has been influenced by the following people:

 Jonathan Haidt is a social psychologist and author of The Anxious Generation, exploring how digital technology impacts mental health, attention, and development.
-His research calls for thoughtful digital environments that protect children, restore agency, and promote human flourishing, principles that align deeply with the Human-Conscious Software philosophy.
+His research calls for thoughtful digital environments that protect children, restore agency, and promote human flourishing.

 Circle